 By offering recipients something they want and providing them with a way to get it.
 Simply place your URL at the bottom or the back of your card, and be sure to keep it short, intriguing, and easy to type so that you have a higher chance of luring people in.

-Whichever methods you decide on, make sure you’re creating a great first impression with prospects by creating a fully optimized landing page created with Instapage.
-You’ll be sure to enjoy 100% customization from our designer-friendly software.
+Whichever methods you decide on, make sure you’re creating a great first impression with prospects by creating a fully optimized post-click landing page created with Instapage.
+Sign up for an Enterprise demo here.